henchoznoe/ExpressTemplate/README.md

 npm start
 ```

 > The server will start at `http://localhost:3000`.
+API documentation is available at `http://localhost:3000/api-docs`.

+---

+## 📧 Email Architecture

+This template uses an `IMailService` interface to decouple the business logic from the email provider.
+By default, it implements **Resend**.

+- **Interface**: `src/services/mail/mail.service.interface.ts`
+- **Implementation**: `src/services/mail/resend.mail.service.ts`

+To switch providers (e.g., SendGrid, Nodemailer), simply implement the interface and bind your new class in `src/config/container.ts`.

 ---